The Best Restaurants in Soho

 Nessa

-New for 2023 is Nessa, a modern bistro from Guy Ivesha (Mortimer House) and Tom Cenci (Loyal Tavern, Duck and Waffle), sitting on the ground floor of the 1 Warwick members’ club.
+Having opened in 2023, Nessa is a modern bistro from Guy Ivesha (Mortimer House) and Tom Cenci (Loyal Tavern, Duck and Waffle), sitting on the ground floor of the 1 Warwick members’ club.
 The restaurant pays homage to the area’s rich history with an eclectic, colourful look, with a menu drawing on Cenci’s passion for global flavours.
 Think playful twists on British classics, including a new take on the hotpot made with ox cheek and confit potatoes, brioche with black pudding and brown butter noisette, and black forest trifle.
 A separate bar area, meanwhile, serves wine, cocktails and small plates.

 86 Brewer St, London W1F 9UB, nessasoho.com